tanyanaheta/capstone-mmkg/README.md

 The notebook is quite extensive, therefore, documentation for the notebook is done in-notebook.

+### Top K Experiment

+We attempted to improve Link Prediction by limiting each node to K connections during link prediction.
+This did not seem to improve link prediction metrics, but a variant of this method could.
+Code for this is available at the very end of the aforementioned Jupyter Notebook.

 ## Saved Graphs

 A saved version of a trained GraphSAGE graph is stored as `model_saved.py`